RedstoneWizard08/kjspkg/README.md

 A simple, open-source, and self-hostable place to host mods for any game!

+## Why ModHost?

+There are a lot of reasons to choose ModHost!
+Here are just a few:

+- [x] Fast, modern UI
+- [x] Useful and blazingly fast full-text search
+- [x] Useful search filters
+- [x] Fully documented API
+- [x] Easy to self-host
+- [x] Simple customization
+- [x] Highly configurable

 ## Logo?

 Yeah, the logo is a BIG work-in-progress.
 If you have a better one or concept, feel free to let me know!